-All international students and scholars who were present in the United States for any duration of time in the previous calendar year are required to file tax returns, regardless of whether they worked or not.
-The deadline to file tax returns to the Internal Revenue Service (IRS) is April 18 (postmarked) every year.
+All international students and scholars who were present in the United States for any duration of time in the previous calendar year are required to file tax returns, regardless of whether you worked or not.
+The deadline to file tax returns to the Internal Revenue Service (IRS) is April 15 (postmarked) each year.

 Understanding the US tax system and filing a tax return is an overwhelming and confusing experience for any student.
 That’s why, to make things easier for you, University of Missouri-Kansas City has teamed up with Sprintax – an online tool specifically designed for international students and scholars.